Skip to content

 cp config/config.example.yml config/config.yml

-# edit config.yaml to include po_token and visitor_data previously generated
+# edit config.yaml to include invidious companion

 edit config/config.yaml